juremaj/track2p/docs/gui.md

 However, the user can assess the quality of cell tracking and activity by inspecting cell outlines or by closely examining fluorescence traces.
 Subsequently, adjustments can be made to the status of a cell within track_ops.vector_curation through the interface.

-- State of ROI: informs the user of the cell status stored in track_ops.npy
+- State of ROI : informs the user of the cell status stored in track_ops.npy
-- ✅: is used to set the cell state to 0 in track_ops.vector_curation
+- ✅ : is used to set the cell state to 0 in track_ops.vector_curation
-- ❌: is used to set the cell state to 1 in track_ops.vector_curation
+- ❌ : is used to set the cell state to 1 in track_ops.vector_curation
-- `Apply curation`: is used to apply the evaluation made by the user.
+- Apply curation : is used to apply the evaluation made by the user.
 When the user clicks on this button, all cells with a status of 0 will be **white**, while those with a status of 1 will be **colored**.

 ## Raster plot